 Have questions about the COVID-19 vaccine?
 Preferred Primary Care Physicians would like to provide some answers to frequently asked questions from our patients.

-Please note at this time Preferred Primary Care Physicians offices do not yet have access to the vaccines for our patients.
 This page contains helpful information on the COVID-19 vaccines.
 We are waiting to receive more information from the PA Dept. of Health on when we could potentially offer a COVID-19 vaccine.
 If you are age 18 or older and interested in receiving the COVID-19 vaccine, please complete our COVID-19 vaccine interest survey.
 We will contact you with scheduling information when that becomes available.
 If you have an opportunity to receive the vaccine at another location we encourage you to do so.

 Watch a video message from our physicians.
 Also visit the Roll Up Your Sleeves web site.